 Grapevine Lake

-Head to the the far northwest Dallas area (about 20 miles to be exact) and you will find the Dallas suburb of Grapevine and Grapevine Lake.
+If you head to the far northwest Dallas area (about 20 miles, to be exact), you will find the Dallas suburbs of Grapevine and Grapevine Lake.

 Grapevine Lake is one of the best lakes in Dallas for lake recreation.
-You will find people water skiing, jet skiing, fishing, and more on this Dallas lake!
+People water ski, jet ski, fish, and more on this Dallas lake!

 Surrounding Lake Grapevine, you will find three marinas and several public park areas.
 The marinas on Lake Grapevine offer everything you need for a fun day out on the lake, including boat rentals.

-While here, don’t miss your opportunity to check out the 9.5 mile bike trail, North Shore Trail and take time to explore the town of Grapevine!
+While here, don’t miss your opportunity to check out the 9.5-mile bike trail, North Shore Trail, and explore the town of Grapevine!

-You will also find swimming beaches, nature trails, and numerous parks to enjoy all around Lake Grapevine.
+You will also find swimming beaches, nature trails, and numerous parks around Lake Grapevine.

 Read Next: 20 Fabulous Beaches in Texas